-Healthista editor Anna Magee explains how she became a morning person and takes to Hal Elrod author of The Miracle Morning: The 6 Habits That Will Transform Your Life Before 8AM about how you can too
+Healthista founder Anna Magee explains how she became a morning person and talks to Hal Elrod author of The Miracle Morning: The 6 Habits That Will Transform Your Life Before 8AM about how you can too

-Now, a new book The Miracle Morning (Hodder £9.99) by former depressive turned early riser Hal Elrod claims even the most committed night owl can become a lark by following six simple habits.
+Now, a new book The Miracle Morning by former depressive turned early riser Hal Elrod claims even the most committed night owl can become a lark by following six simple habits.

 ‘SAVERS: Silence, Affirmation, Visualization, Exercise, Reading, and Scribing.’

 It sounds like tiddlywop but since the book was launched in the US in 2012 it’s remained in the top 100 Amazon self-help bestsellers and has over 100,000 followers globally (many of them brutally devoted on social media) including CEOs, business leaders and film directors.

 ‘Going through SAVERS each morning is like pumping rocket fuel into my body, mind and spirit,’ said Robert Kiyosaki, bestselling author of Rich Dad, Poor Dad.

 Like Elrod, I too was depressed when I started waking up early following that morning on the stairs with my dad.
 Awfully unhappy in a magazine job going nowhere, I started exercising in the mornings, more as self-medication by endorphin than through any grand plan.

 I too felt better quickly and began slowly spending more time awake before 8am, getting ahead on work or email.
 I got more done, felt stronger and more able to handle my professional environment and feeling more confident, eventually got the guts to leave my job and work for myself.

 I’ve since launched a web business, bought and renovated another property and written three books.
 Now, I wake up, do some yoga, write and meditate before walking to work to be at my desk by 7.30am for a head start on tough projects before the phone starts ringing.